redis/docs/content/develop/connect/insight/copilot-faq.md

 ### What are the Redis Copilot terms?

-Redis Copilot terms apply to your use or access to Redis Copilot.
-They set out what users can expect from Redis Copilot concerning its capabilities and limitations and how Redis Copilot handles users' data.
+Redis Copilot terms apply to your use of or access to Redis Copilot.
+They set out what you can expect from Redis Copilot concerning its capabilities and limitations and how Redis Copilot handles your data.

 ## Feedback